An excellent Latin America and the Caribbean option for international trade.

 Classes of shares permitted

-Registered shares, bearer shares, shares of no par value, preference shares, redeemable shares and shares with or without voting rights.
+Registered shares, shares of no-par value, preference shares, redeemable shares and shares with or without voting rights; bearer shares no longer permitted.

 Taxation